 The manner of perception that is required to see the commons in these more holistic terms may seem strange or unfamiliar at first, as few of us have been educated to look at ‘what is’ with an awareness of spiritual reality.
 One could almost say that our education is based on not seeing life as it is, which means that we must be prepared to tread a lonely path if we want to cultivate this awareness for ourselves at the present time.
 Man has created many laws since time immemorial, but we have to see beyond those worldly laws and recognise their spiritual impermanence, if we want to perceive with accuracy the eternal Laws of Life.

-Let us take just one pertinent example, and contemplate how we have been educated to hear music only in the sounds that emanate from a musical instrument, without perceiving how music can be seen and heard all around us; that is, in the shape and movement of clouds, in the way people talk and how they move, in the colours of fruits and vegetables that are displayed in markets, in the light as it reflects on natural surroundings and, even, in the silence of a meditative mind.
+Let us take a pertinent example, and contemplate how we have been educated to hear music only in the sounds that emanate from a musical instrument, without perceiving how music can be seen and heard all around us; that is, in the shape and movement of clouds, in the way people talk and how they move, in the colours of fruits and vegetables that are displayed in markets, or simply in the light as it reflects on natural surroundings.
 Why haven’t we been educated to see with our ears, and listen with our eyes?
 What is it about the mind of man that causes him to regiment and divide whatever he puts his hands on?

-We seem to have left the inner commons to the blind when it comes to music, and yet it is we who are blind not to hear the music in the wind as it blows across country fields, or in the birds flying and singing, in the rising sun and the waning tide, even in the moment of a heavy storm.
+We seem to have left the inner commons to the blind when it comes to music, and yet it is we who are blind not to hear the music in the wind as it blows across country fields, or in the moment of a heavy storm, or in the waxing and waning tide and, even, in the movement of the sun as it silently rises beyond the horizon.
 Of course, if you open your heart and mind to all the music that surrounds you, it will not be music that you hear in a conventional sense, but notes of a different kind.
 It is up to you to gather all those notes into a composition that you hear inwardly, which soon becomes a natural process with facility and practise.
-We could liken the man-made musical instrument to the outer commons, while the inner commons is to be perceived and heard in the way how a tree is formed, for instance, or in the shape of many buildings that surround us.
-Have you ever heard an architect say how a building is like music to his eyes, due to the beauty of its aesthetic design and construction?
-The word ‘beautiful’ is immediately significant whenever the music of the everyday world is contemplated by a person’s eyes.
+We could liken the man-made musical instrument to the outer commons, while the inner commons is to be perceived and heard in the way how physical objects are formed, such as the shape of trees or the many buildings that surround us.
+Have you ever heard an architect say how a great cathedral or palatial building is like music to their eyes, due to the beauty of its aesthetic design and construction?
+The word beautiful is immediately significant whenever the music of the everyday world is perceived through a person’s eyes.
 Just observe how a person, when listening to inwardly inspiring music, tends to look out of the window at the expansive blue sky, at the vibrant beauty of nature and the alive objects outside.

 And yet our understanding of music has become so regimented and conditioned, that even the student in a musical academy is likely to walk along the street without perceiving the ever-present symphony of their environment.
 The human mind has an unfortunate tendency to create an image about whatever it sees, yet the act of naming and imagining prevents us from listening to ‘what is’ while remaining fully present and mentally silent in the moment of now.
-Hence we look through images and divide ourselves from whatever we see, without perceiving how there are notes in the shapes of buildings, and different notes in the shades of different colours.
-Did you know that when you press a key on a piano, it produces a certain colour if you have the ears to see?
-Or that if you paint a stroke of colour on a canvas, a certain note is produced if you have the eyes to hear?
+Hence we look through images and divide ourselves from whatever we see, without perceiving how notes and colours emanate from the mere existence of all the material forms within our vicinity.
+When a key is pressed on a piano, for instance, a certain colour is also produced if you have the ears to see.
+And when a stroke of colour is painted on a canvass, a certain note is also produced if you have the eyes to hear.
 Because everything is alive, and everything produces a sound and colour that forms an integral part of the beauty within our spiritual evolution.
-Indeed there is even a note to be heard within our inner silence, if you care to listen, which is the sound of the OM as it reverberates throughout the earth.
+Indeed there is also a note to be heard within the innermost silence of a meditative mind, if you care to listen, which is the sound of the OM as it reverberates throughout the earth.
 We are all surrounded by that note, which is overshadowing every one of us since the moment of our birth and beyond—it is above us, below us, around us, and within us in every moment.
 Can you hear it?

-Let us take one more example of how the commons is much vaster in its meaning than most people realise, as reflected in the reality of space that contains within itself all that has been created.
-Space is the infinite and eternal sustainer of the planetary commons, for without it there would obviously be no content to what we see around us—no clouds in the atmosphere, no fauna in the forests, no traffic and skyscrapers in city landscapes.
+Now let us consider a further and supreme example of how the commons is much vaster in its meaning than most people realise, as reflected in the reality of space that contains within itself all that has been created.
+Space is the infinite and eternal sustainer of the planetary commons, for without it there would obviously be no content to what we see around us—no traffic and skyscrapers in city landscapes, no clouds in the atmosphere, no solar systems and galaxies to contain the numberless worlds that circumnavigate therein.
 And yet we have not been educated to look at space, or contemplate the significance of this great entity that we move within and depend upon for our bodily existence.
 Verily indeed is space a Being, alive with its own directive intelligence.
 And within that unquantifiable Being we call space lives many other worlds that are evolving toward an endless perfection, yet remain unseen to the naked eye like gas or CO2 that also needs space to move and exist.
 Between our eyes and stomach, there is space; it is space that gives us composition.
 We move within space, and space moves within us.
-If you are mentally clairvoyant, then perhaps you can see the citizens of ancient civilisations as they used to live—but even the record of that past event is forever imprinted within space, and continues to reverberate throughout time thereby.
+If you are mentally clairvoyant, then perhaps you can see the citizens of ancient civilisations as they used to live—but the eternal record of that past event is forever imprinted within space, and continues to resonate throughout time within its ever-changing macrocosmic expression.
 Therefore one has to enquire: what is the relationship that exists between the evolution of consciousness, the commons and space?

 No measurement has a beginning, no measurement has an end